 Academic Support and Learning Advancement offers collaborative peer-learning experiences to support undergraduates' learning in a range of courses.
 Students meet regularly with experienced peer leaders to review course content, work on problems, and prepare for exams.
 The documented benefits of peer learning are many, and students who take part in our course support programs often report that they gain confidence in the class, understand the material better, make new connections to classmates, and enhance their overall performance.
 Our programs include:

-- Peer-Guided Study Groups: Small-group, peer-led, weekly study and review in science and social science courses.
+- Peer-Guided Study Groups: Quarter-long, small-group, peer-led, weekly study and review in science and social science courses.

 - Drop-In Peer Tutoring: Drop-in study and tutoring for a range of science, math, and social science courses.